 - Create a poor user experience, resulting in site visitors bouncing from your site and not converting

-SEO is a never-ending best practice for your website that constantly shifts depending on how people are using Google.
+Ongoing SEO support is a must-have because the digital space is constantly shifting depending on how people are using the Internet to make purchases and acquire services.
 Once you’ve successfully migrated your domain and launched your new site, the key is to focus on improving organic visibility over time.
-It may take a few months to see results when you’re optimizing your website against a robot, but we promise it’s a worthy endeavor that will help your business grow!
+It may take a few months to see results when you’re optimizing your website against a robot, but we promise it’s a worthy endeavor that’ll help your business grow!

-Our hope is that after reading this post on the importance of SEO, you’ll feel confident in bringing in an SEO expert from the earliest stages of your website project to help ensure your new site is as successful as possible.
+Our hope is that after reading this post, you’ll be convinced of the value of bringing in an SEO expert from the earliest stages of your website project to ensure your new site, and thus your business, is as successful as possible.
 The next installment of this series will cover Paid Media considerations for web projects.